UAE Lottery announces first Dh100 million jackpot winner

 The Lucky Chance IDs that guarantee Dh100,000 cash prizes to seven lucky UAE residents belonged to the following numbers: CE5529701, BR4205618, AU1989749, DE8116103, AU1961807 and BK35499063.

-The total number of winners of the 22nd draw stood at 5,564.
+In the 22nd UAE Lottery draw, a total of 5,564 players won prizes.

-A total of 49 players won Dh1,000 by matching either five days or four days plus the month.
+Dh1,000 winners: 49 players matched either five days or four days plus the month.

-Meanwhile, 5,508 players won Dh100 by matching one of the following combinations: three days plus the month, two days plus the month, one day plus the month, or just the month.
+Dh100 winners: 5,508 players won by matching combinations such as three days plus the month, two days plus the month, one day plus the month, or just the month.

 Sign up for the Daily Briefing